 Where To Stay in Mersing Malaysia

-Mersing has a decent variety of guest houses, hostels, and hotels.
-Here are a few places to check out and give you an idea of what is available in Mersing if you are planning to visit Mersing.
+Mersing has a limited supply of guest houses, hostels, and hotels.
+Here are a few places to give you an idea of what is available if you are planning to visit Mersing Malaysia.

-Rating 8.6, Prices start from $19 for Double room
+Rating 8.6, Prices start from $19 for a double room

 This 3-star Japanese-style business hotel has air-conditioned rooms with a private bathroom.
 The accommodation offers a 24-hour front desk, a shuttle service, room service, and free WiFi.